shivan-s/shivan-s/README.md

 - Becoming a better person and programmer

 ### 💬 Ask me about
-- I've very new to technology so you can ask me on how to begin the journey of getting into techology
+- I'm very new to technology so you can ask me on how to begin the journey of getting into techology
+- Anything related to eyes

 ### 📫 How to reach me
 - Email Newsletter: https://email.shivansivakumaran.com